matter-labs/zksync-web-era-docs/docs/dev/how-to/send-message-l2-l1.md

 `_message`: Parameter holding the message data.
 It should be an object containing:
     - `sender`: Address that sent the message from L2.
     - `data`: Message sent in bytes.
-- `txNumberInBlock`: Index of the transaction in the L2 block; returned as `transactionIndex` using `getTransaction`??
+    - `txNumberInBlock`: Index of the transaction in the L2 block; returned as `transactionIndex` with [`getTransactionReceipt`](https://docs.ethers.org/v5/single-page/#/v5/api/providers/provider/-%23-Provider-getTransactionReceipt) on an Ethers `Provider` object.
 - `_proof`: Merkle proof of the message inclusion; retrieved by observing Ethereum or using the `zks_getL2ToL1LogProof` method of the zksync-web3 API.
 :::